nexcess/nexcess-api-docs/domain/availability.md

 public

 #### Input
 - string `domain` (required): Domain name to check availability on, with or without a TLD.
-If a TLD is not included, the response will include `alternatives` but the top-level `domain` property will be `null`.

 #### Request
 ```